 - Back pain that is very severe, and not even pain pills from your doctor help

 - One leg feels numb or weak and it is getting worse

-If you have low back pain but none of the warning signs just mentioned having an MRI does not lead to better treatment, better pain relief, or a quicker return to activities.
+If you have low back pain but none of the warning signs just mentioned, having an MRI won't lead to better treatment, better pain relief, or a quicker return to activities.

 You and your doctor may want to wait before having an MRI.
 If the pain does not get better or becomes worse, your doctor will likely order one.

 - Most of the time, back and neck pain are not caused by a serious medical problem or injury.